 Members who are absent from work due to self-isolation following guidance from their employer, but who have not received medical advice to refrain from work, will be classed as actively at work.

-If an employee has been furloughed, is temporarily working reduced hours or is temporarily on a reduced salary, how will this affect their benefit?
+If an employee has been furloughed, is temporarily working reduced hours or is temporarily on a reduced salary (including those under the Job Support Scheme), how will this affect their benefit?

-Furloughed employees, those temporarily working reduced hours or those temporarily on a reduced salary will continue to be covered for their full benefit entitlement, providing their contract of employment is maintained and premiums are paid on this basis.
+Furloughed employees, those temporarily working reduced hours or those temporarily on a reduced salary (including employees who are working under the Job Support Scheme) will continue to be covered for their full benefit entitlement, providing their contract of employment is maintained and premiums are paid on this basis.
 It’s important that the data provided to us during this time reflects the full salary for each individual, and not the reduced amount that might be paid.

 Cover will continue in line with our temporary absence provisions i.e. up to 3 years for Group Life and Group Critical Illness policies and up to 1 year for Group Income Protection policies.

 For furloughed employees, benefits will be calculated from the date of last attendance.
 For employees temporarily working reduced hours, benefits will be calculated from the date they last worked their full contracted number of hours.
 For employees temporarily on a reduced salary, benefits will be calculated from the date prior to when the temporary change to salary was made.